tymyrddin/blue/source/docs/dev/devsecops/notes/sec-assessment.md

 SAST, DAST, and IAST are tools that complement each other.

-* A key strength of DAST is that it identifies runtime issues—weaknesses that aren't discoverable when an application isn't running.
+* A key strength of DAST is that it identifies runtime issues, weaknesses that aren't discoverable when an application isn't running.
 * SAST is excellent at identifying vulnerabilities while code is being written.
 * Additionally, DAST looks at how an application responds to an attack, providing helpful insight into how likely it